-The parties agree this provision for Police Sergeants assigned to the Detective Bureau, Administrative/Professional Standards, and Crime Prevention will expire as of June 30, 2024 and will not be provided going forward.
-Employees shall keep any earned and unused Floating Holiday hours up to this date up to the maximum cap for Floating Holiday leave hours.
+The parties agree this provision for Police Sergeants assigned to the Detective Bureau, Administrative/Professional Standards, and Crime Prevention expired as of June 30, 2024 and will not be provided going forward.
+Employees shall keep any earned and unused Floating Holiday hours as of June 30, 2024 up to the maximum cap for Floating Holiday leave hours.
+No additional Floating Holiday hours will be accrued after July 1, 2024.